 Ever had a warning light show up on your dash and wonder or panic about what it means?
 Here you will find all the information about what each red, amber and green warning light means and whether action is required if they illuminate.
+Our helpful guide will show you all the common car warning light symbols and indicators you will need to know about.These icons may look slightly different in your vehicle, so make sure to check you owners manual.

 Brake System -If the light is on all the time, it could mean you simply forgot to release the handbrake.
 If it remains after the handbrake has been released it could mean you need to add brake fluid.
 If the light is still illuminated after topping up the fluid there could be something wrong with your braking system and you will need to get it checked out.